 How to Make Wind Chimes From Terracotta

-Even though this wind chime is simply made from a few clay pots, the sound that it makes is surprisingly musical, complementing the beauty that surrounds it in the garden space.
+Even though this DIY wind chime is made from a few clay pots, its sound is surprisingly musical, complementing the beauty surrounding it in the garden space.

-Use different sized terracotta pots to allow each pot to make a different chime when knocked together.
-Using beads inside the pots creates weight so that each of the pots will tap against each other creating a cacophony of sound alongside the buzzing bees and chirping birds.
+Different-sized terracotta pots allow each pot to make a different chime when knocked together.
+Using beads inside the pots creates weight so that each pot will tap against the other, creating a cacophony of sound alongside the buzzing bees and chirping birds.

 Materials